Neville House (Staten Island)

 Neville House (also known as the Tysen-Neville House) is a historic home located at New Brighton, Staten Island, New York.
 It was built about 1770 and is constructed of red, quarried sandstone.
 It is in two sections: a 2 1/2-story main section and 1 1/2-story east wing, each covered by a gable roof.
 It features a 2-story verandah.

-It was designated as a NYC Landmark in 1967.
+It was designated as a New York City Landmark in 1967.
 It was also added to the National Register of Historic Places in 1977.